Developenzes/Food-Tracker/README.md

 Beta version.

 You can add the food to firebase and remove food from Firebase.
-App is able to count entry data and render resulting calories in chart.
+App is able to calculate entry data and render resulting calories in chart.